The most dangerous places on earth

 bermuda triangle

-There isn’t really an area that’s officially defined as being the Bermuda triangle as its simply to big, but most maps put it starting around Puerto Rica and heading in a straight line to southern Florida before meeting up at a central point to the north-east.
-There has been a huge amount of talk about paranormal activity here due to the amount of ships and planes that have gone missing, but in truth the disappearances are due to the other name its known by, Hurricane alley.
+There isn’t really an area that’s officially defined as being the Bermuda Triangle as it’s simply too big, but most maps put it starting around Puerto Rica and heading in a straight line to southern Florida before meeting up at a central point to the northeast.
+There has been a huge amount of talk about paranormal activity here due to the amount of ships and planes that have gone missing, but in truth, the disappearances are due to the other name it’s known by, Hurricane Alley.
 The area is home to some very violent weather that causes hurricanes and huge waves to frequently form and make planes and ships seemingly vanish on a regular basis.

 Oymyakon – Russia